vjhawar12/Vision-Transformer-Implementation/README.md

 # Vision Transformer (ViT) - From Scratch

 ## 🧠  Motivation: Why Vision Transformers?

-Convolutional Neural Networks (CNNs) have long been the dominant architecture for image classification.
-They are not only highly data-efficient and lightweight—consider MobileNet or EfficientNet—but also highly accurate: for example, ResNet-50 achieves around 95% accuracy on CIFAR-10.
+Convolutional Neural Networks have traditionally dominated image classification tasks due to their strong inductive biases which enable efficient learning from relatively small datasets.
+Architectures like MobileNet and EfficientNet push this efficiency even further, while deeper models like ResNet-50 consistently achieve high accuracy, reaching ~95% on benchmarks such as CIFAR-10.

-However, the introduction of Vision Transformers (ViTs) brought a new way of thinking to the field—one that applies the attention mechanism first proposed in the 2017 paper “Attention Is All You Need.”
+Vision Transformers (ViTs), by contrast, take a fundamentally different approach.
+Instead of using convolutions, they model images as sequences of patches and apply self-attention to capture long-range dependencies across the entire image.
+Introduced in "Attention Is All You Need", the attention mechanism allows ViTs to learn more flexible, global representations.
+They, do, however, require lots of data and compute to perform well.

-I took on this project to deepen my understanding of attention-based models and explore how these techniques can be applied beyond text data, specifically to vision tasks like image classification.
+I chose to implement a ViT to explore how attention can be applied to tasks outside natural language processing--specifically, computer vision.
+I was curious to learn how shifting my perspective from convolutions to attention offers a different set of trade-offs in terms of scalability and data requirements, but also the potential for richer feature representations.

 ## 🔍 Overview